 Thread — A portion of a program that can run independently of and concurrently with other portions of the program.
 See pool for additional information on managing the number of processing threads available to a server instance.

-XML files, tag libraries, and static web pages that together constitute
+servlets, Java classes, XML files, tag libraries, and static web pages that together constitute a

 Webfigure — A MathWorks representation of a MATLAB figure, rendered on the web.
 Using the WebFigures feature, you display MATLAB figures on a website for graphical manipulation by end users.
 This enables them to use their graphical applications from anywhere on the web, without the need to download MATLAB or other tools that can consume costly resources.